empathy-ws/Justify-Harms-of-Trigger-Action-Rules/README.md

 This material includes the dataset used to train the language models and the source codes useful for the reproducibility of the experiments.

+## Download
+The dataset can be downloaded by sending an email to one of the authors.<br>
+This dataset should be used for academic non-commercial purposes only.
+Any other usage is prohibited according to the IFTTT Terms of Service. <br>

 # Creators

 Bernardo Breve (bbreve@unisa.it), Gaetano Cimino (gcimino@unisa.it), Vincenzo Deufemia (deufemia@unisa.it)